-I don't remember what year I first saw "Birdy", the 1984 Alan Parker film starring Nicolas Cage and Matthew Modine, but I remember exactly how I saw it.
-It was the perfect unexpected movie experience and I hope my recommendations provide that kind of experience for somebody else.
+I don't remember what year I first saw "Birdy".
+It's a 1984 Alan Parker film starring Nicolas Cage and Matthew Modine.
+However, I remember exactly how I ended up watching it.
+I had the perfect unexpected movie experience.
+So, I hope my ideas provide that kind of experience for somebody else.

-I came home late and turned on the television.
-There, on cable, was a movie I had never seen.
-I started watching and was completely enthralled by the film's offbeat story and the Peter Gabriel music that created a completely mesmerizing atmosphere.
+I came home late and turned on the TV.
+I had no idea what I was watching.
+However, the movie enthralled me with its offbeat story.
+Peter Gabriel's music gave it a completely mesmerizing atmosphere.
 I watched, trying to figure out where the film was going.
 The characters drew me in.
-And when the film ended, I was blown away by the peculiar, funny ending.
-The experience of seeing "Birdy" was completely unique for me, completely satisfying.
+And when the film ended, it blew me away with its peculiar, funny ending.
+The experience of seeing "Birdy" was unique.
+It was completely satisfying.
 This, I think, is what somebody is looking for when they ask: "What movie should I watch?

 I hope no matter what your age, there's something in these lists for you.

-Catharsis - Catharsis involves the purging of emotions, so if you're looking for emotional satisfaction, these films are for you.
+Catharsis involves the purging of emotions.
+Maybe you're feeling glum.
+Or maybe you're feeling like the curve of life is flat.
+Know what I mean?
+So, if you're looking for emotional satisfaction, these films are for you.